Liquidity planning: 5 tips on how to sell better on Amazon without unpleasant surprises

 Dr. Nirmalarajah Asokan, Senior Content Marketing Manager at Agicap

-Dr. Nirmalarajah Asokan is the Senior Content Marketing Manager at Agicap in Berlin.
-He specializes in liquidity management, cash flow, and financial planning.
-He is currently responsible for the conception, optimization, and implementation of content marketing for the liquidity management tool Agicap.
+Dr. Nirmalarajah Asokan is Senior Content Marketing Manager at Agicap in Berlin.
+He is involved in the topics of liquidity management, cash flow, and financial planning.
+Currently, he is responsible for the conception, optimization, and implementation of content marketing for the liquidity management tool Agicap.

-Even if business is currently doing well and enough money is coming in, which makes the scenario of a liquidity shortfall seem far away, it is advisable to regularly review your revenues and costs.
-This not only gives you deeper insight into your business but also helps you plan ahead for more challenging times.
+Even if the business is currently doing well and generating enough cash, which makes the scenario of a liquidity shortfall seem far away, it is advisable to regularly review your revenues and costs.
+This gives you, on one hand, a deeper insight into your business, and on the other hand, helps you plan ahead for more difficult times.

-Specifically, in this so-called liquidity analysis, you compare your expenses to your revenues.
-By grouping your costs into categories, you can see in such an overview where the highest cost points in your business are and where you might even be able to save.
-A breakdown of costs might look like this (and can include much more or less depending on the company):
+Specifically, in this so-called liquidity analysis, you compare your expenditure side with your revenue side.
+By grouping your costs by categories, you can see in such an overview where the highest cost points in your business are and where you might even be able to save.
+A cost breakdown looks like this, for example (and may contain much more or less depending on the company):

 • Fees for Amazon and/or other sales platforms

-On the other hand, you present the revenue side of your business, for example:
+On the other hand, you present the revenue side of your business, e.g.:

 • Revenues from various sales platforms (Amazon, eBay, etc.)

-It is important that you consider all your revenues and expenses during a specific period (e.g., one month) in this overview.
+It is important that you consider all your revenues and expenses during a specific period (e.g., a month) in this breakdown.
 Over time, you will recognize recurring patterns, making it easier for you to estimate what revenues and costs you can expect in the coming months.
-This overview serves as the starting point for your liquidity planning.
+This breakdown is therefore the starting point for your liquidity planning.

 SL Repricer_CTA

-A liquidity plan is usually created for one year in advance on a monthly basis and is regularly compared to reality and adjusted.
+A liquidity plan is usually created for a year in advance on a monthly basis and regularly compared with reality and adjusted.
 Especially with fluctuating demand, as can occur with seasonal products, weekly or even daily liquidity planning is advisable.
-This gives you the best possible flexibility to use the available resources effectively in your business.
+This gives you the best possible flexibility to use the available funds sensibly in your business.

 Depending on whether you expect a liquidity deficit or surplus in the near future, different decisions need to be made, such as: